-The total OPEB liability in the July 1, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the July 1, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-District Plan PEBP Salary increases Ranges from 14.30% with less N/A than one year of service to 4.60% with 13 or more years of service Investment rate of return 7.00%, net of OPEB plan N/A investment expense Healthcare cost trend 5.50% initial; 4.25% ultimate 5.25% initial; 4.00% ultimate after 2080.
-Based on the Getzen after 2080.
+District Plan PEBP Salary increases Ranges from 14.86% with less N/A than one year of service to 4.66% with 20 or more years of service Investment rate of return 7.00%, net of OPEB plan N/A investment expense Healthcare cost trend 2.25% initial, 2.25% year two, 0.00% initial; 6.50% year two 2.20% year three and 6.50% year and 4.00% ultimate in 2096. four; 4.00% ultimate in 2096.
 Based on the Getzen Model.
-Dental and vision cost Model.
-Dental and vision cost assumed at 3.0% per year assumed at 3.0% per year Inflation 3.00% 3.00% Actuarial cost method Entry Age Normal Entry Age Normal
+Based on the Getzen Model.
+Dental and vision cost assumed Dental and vision cost assumed at 3.0% per year at 3.0% per year Inflation 3.00% 3.00% Actuarial cost method Entry Age Normal Entry Age Normal

-Mortality rates were based on the RP-2014 Mortality Tables adjusted to reflect Mortality Improvement Scale MP-2020 from the 2006 base year, and projected forward on a generational basis.
+Mortality rates were based on the Pub-2010 Headcount-Weighted Safety Mortality Tables adjusted to reflect Mortality Improvement Scale MP-2021 and projected forward on a generational basis.

-The actuarial assumptions used in the July 1, 2020 valuation were based on expectations of the District regarding its workforce, demographic pattern for similar safety groups, and actuarial judgment.
+The actuarial assumptions used in the July 1, 2022 valuation were based on expectations of the District regarding its workforce, demographic pattern for similar safety groups, and actuarial judgment.
 The District and the actuary monitor assumptions and experience with every valuation and make adjustments to assumptions as needed as experience emerges.